Chapter 1:

 Stay Free: A Punk LitRPG

-My neighbor Joey was being an asshole when the world ended, which didn’t surprise me.
-He was always an asshole, and it makes sense that’s how he would be at the end.
-He was in his 50’s, had a big beer gut and one of those douchey goatees.
-He also wore these stupid sunglasses that made him look like an even bigger ass.
-He was complaining about my grass being tall and how I needed to mow it.
-He gestured to it and I looked down and maybe it was a bit wild, but I could still walk in it fine.
-I wiped my sleepy eyes with one hand while the other held the leash to my dog, Patti, who was currently cowering behind me.
+My neighbor Joey was complaining to me about my overgrown grass.
+He was always an asshole, and it makes sense that’s how he would be when the world ended.
+He was in his 50s, had a big beer gut, and one of those douchey goatees.
+He gestured to my yard, and I looked down.
+Maybe it was a bit wild, but I could still walk in it fine.
+I wiped my eyes with one hand while the other held the leash to my dog, Patti, who was currently cowering behind me.

-I took a drag and exhaled before picking up the coin and looking at it closer.
-It was about the size of a silver dollar and thin.
+I lit up and took a drag.
+The coin was about the size of a silver dollar and thin.
 It felt very sturdy in my hand, like I couldn’t bend it despite how thin it was.
-The other side was blank and smooth with no markings.
-What the hell was this thing, I wondered.
-I shoved it back in my pocket and turned my attention back to my neighbor.
-Joey was now pointing at me and saying something else.
-I looked down and poor Patti was still too scared to pee.
-I reached down and rubbed her head and gave it a kiss.
-When I pulled back, her ears popped up and she stood up with some confidence.
-Her tail was still between her legs, but she was feeling better after that.
+Whatever I thought as I shoved it back in my pocket and looked back at my neighbor.
+Joey was still going on about my grass.
+I looked down, and saw Patti with her tail between her legs.
 I interrupted Joey.

-“Take it up with the homeowner’s association, Joey” as I started to lead Patti away from the man.
+“Take it up with the homeowner’s association, Joey,” as I started to lead Patti back to my house.

 “There IS no fucking HOA!”
 Joey yelled at me, spit flying out.